 The removable visor is great for swapping out for goggles.
 But probably not great for keeping out the noise!
 If you want a quieter experience, keep the visor on.

-That said, the peak is a great addition for blocking out the glare as the sun sets in mid-July.
+That said, the peak is a great addition for blocking glare as the sun sets in mid-July.

 On the whole, this helmet is strong, durable, well-made, and weighs in at 1,710g.

-The peripheral vision is great thanks to its wide field of view.
+The peripheral vision is extensive, thanks to its wide field of view.
 And the removable cheek pads go a long way to personalising fit and reducing noise.